NetApp/host/roles/tune_performance/README.md

 This package will configure system settings for maximum performance, possibly at the cost of increased energy usage.

-This includes installing various packages/utilities needed to enable these settings, and disable/uninstall any services/packages that may conflict.
+This includes installing various packages/utilities needed to enable these settings, and disabling/uninstalling any services/packages that may override these settings, such as Ubuntu's ondemand.service which sets the CPU governor to ondemand or powersave.

 Role Variables
 --------------